 A site plan (sometimes called a block plan) shows the site in more detail with your proposed house positioned upon it.
 It also shows other information such as the position of the access road and the drainage arrangements.

 These plans obviously vary greatly from site to site, hence they are not provided by us as standard.
 They are, however, required for Planning and Building Warrant applications.
-We can drawn these up for you for an additional fee or may wish to get a local architect or technician to draw them up instead.
+We can draw these up for you for an additional fee or may wish to get a local architect or technician to draw them up instead.

 No. We do not sell the plans for our designs separately.
 The plans are provided as part of the package when you purchase one of our kits.